Serving Illinois and Nationwide

 - The Compensation Act ensures you receive financial compensation to cover sixty-seven percent of your wages during your time off work.
 If your workplace injury results in a permanent disability, you qualify to receive additional benefits as a lump sum payment, and the Illinois Workers' Compensation Commission has set up a fund to cover the cost of inflation and cost of living increases.
 You might also likely qualify to receive benefits through the United States Social Security system to pay benefits and cover your medical expenses.

 - The right to investigate the cause of the accident and file a claim against your employer if you feel that your employer acted recklessly failed to abide by safety laws or did not provide you with equipment that could have prevented the accident.

 All claims are submitted to the Illinois Workers' Compensation Commission.
 If you are unable to agree with your employer, the IWCC will act as an arbitrator.
 Hearings for the Naperville area are held at the Wheaton site, which is located at:

 DuPage Government Center

 421 N. County Farm Road

 Wheaton, IL 60187

-Some employers or insurance companies will make illegal attempts to delay payments or fool workers into accepting settlements that are not in their best interests.
-They are far less likely to attempt these tactics when you are represented by a lawyer because they will be required to provide additional compensation as a punitive measure if they are caught.Naperville Workers Compensation Attorney
+Some employers or insurance companies will make illegal attempts to delay payments or deceive workers into accepting settlements that are not in their best interests.
+They are far less likely to attempt these tactics when a lawyer represents you because they will be required to provide additional compensation as a punitive measure if they are caught.Naperville Workers Compensation Attorney

 Rosenfeld Injury Lawyers LLC also provides clients with access to the most qualified medical specialists in the state so that you can receive the medical treatment and rehabilitative therapy that you need to accelerate your physical recovery.